SPOOCQ/shellscripts/README.md

 # shellscripts
 A collection of Shellscripts - some more useful than others.

-All material in this repository is license under the Unlicense.
+All material in this repository is licensed under the Unlicense.